ryzxxn/PIS-bucket/README.md

 2. **Learning Telegram Webhook API:** To integrate Telegram into the system, understanding and implementing the Telegram Webhook API were essential.

-## Deployed Application

-The application is deployed and can be accessed [here](https://upload-io.netlify.app/).
-Please note that due to the free tier hosting of the backend on Render.com, it may take around 40-50 seconds for the API to initialize.
-Once started, it should work as intended.